tubulang/count-docs/README.md

-All code generate from AI
+# All code generated from AI

 # how to use
 ## precondition
 Pull all repositories into the same folder